LibrePlan/libreplan/doc/src/technical/howto-create-a-new-report-in-navalplan.rst

 This will create a basic interface for report with a combo to select the desired output format for it and a button to generate the report.
-As we can see it uses ``ResourcesListController`` that will be created in the next point.
+As we can see it uses ``ResourcesListReportController`` that will be created in the next point.

 Create a controller for new report